dorothyzh/MethylXcan/README.md

     **Note**  This file cannot have header.

 #### b) ex_dataset.txt
-   One tab delimited gene expression profiling dataset, containing gene probe and its profiling values(normalized if it is microarray data) from different samples.
+   One tab-delimited gene expression profiling dataset, containing gene probe and its profiling values (normalized if it is microarray data) from different samples.

        Hybridization REF       TWPID6598       TWPID3283       TWPID5553...
        ILMN_1343291    16.043236443862 15.9458304153505        15.9085900238073...